-The Geosense® Digital EL Tilt Meter is supplied with 8 - 15 volts to power the internal processor and sensors via the RS485 'bus' cable.
+The tilt meter is supplied with 8 - 15 volts to power the internal processor and sensors via the RS485 'bus' cable.
 Each sensor has a unique identification or 'address'.
 The interrogating logger or readout 'requests' a reading from a particular 'address'.
-The value returned from the processor is a value in sin-1 (the sine of the angle with respect to vertical) which can then be easily converted into a reading in degrees or other engineering units.
+The value returned from the processor is a value in sin-1 ( the sine of the angle with respect to vertical ) which can then be easily converted into a reading in degrees or other engineering units.

-Whilst calibration records are provided for all sensors as a record they are not needed for any data conversion.
-They are only there to provide a reference if required.
+Whilst calibration records are provided for all sensors as a record but are not needed for any data conversion they are only there to provide a reference if required.